debops/debops/docs/ansible/roles/apt/defaults-detailed.rst

 Examples
 ~~~~~~~~

-Add an APT GPG key on all hosts without any conditions:
+Add an APT GPG key on all hosts without any conditions, the key will be stored
+in :file:`/etc/apt/keyrings/apt-key.asc` file:

 .. code-block:: yaml

    apt__keys:

      - url: 'http://example.com/apt-key.asc'
+       keyring: 'apt-key.asc'

 Add an APT GPG key only on hosts with Debian OS: